Cursed Bunny - Reading Guide

-About the AuthorBora Chung was born in Seoul in 1976.
+About the AuthorBora Chung was shortlisted for the International Booker Prize in 2022.
+She was born in Seoul in 1976.
 She has written three novels and three collections of short stories.

 Bora’s language is definitely what I enjoyed the most about Cursed Bunny.
 I loved handling it and seeing it come out in English.
 She is just so remarkably funny and sensitive and aware and empathetic.
 She gives equal weight to perfections and flaws.
 Every one thing has shades of the other.— Anton Hur, translator of Cursed Bunny

 While the stories in Cursed Bunny by Bora Chung blend elements of horror, fantasy and the surreal, each is viscerally rooted in the real fears and pressures of everyday life.— The 2022 International Booker Prize judges